ckeditor/ckeditor4-react/README.md

 With CKEditor 4 LTS, security updates and critical bug fixes are guaranteed until December 2026.

+## About this repository

+### Master branch = CKEditor 4 LTS React Component

+After June 30, 2023 the `master` version of the [LICENSE.md](https://github.com/ckeditor/ckeditor4/blob/master/LICENSE.md) file changed to reflect the license of CKEditor 4 LTS available under the Extended Support Model.

+This repository now contains the source code of CKEditor 4 LTS React Component that is protected by copyright law.

+### Getting CKEditor 4 (Open Source)

+You may continue using CKEditor React Component 4.3.0 and below under the open source license terms.
+Please note, however, that the open source version no longer comes with any security updates, so your application will be at risk.

+In order to download the open source version of CKEditor 4 React Component, use ****tags 4.3.0 and below****.
+CKEditor React Component 4.3.0 was the last version available under the open source license terms.

 ## About this package

 Official [CKEditor 4](https://ckeditor.com/ckeditor-4/) WYSIWYG editor component for React.